ItalloVasconcelos/portfolio-V2/README.md

 - Consider adding Google Analytics for metrics
 - Implement a blog if you want to share knowledge

+## 🌟 Live Demo

+Visit the live portfolio at: [https://itallosaviodev.com](https://itallosaviodev.com)

 ---

 Built with ❤️ using React and Tailwind CSS